caitroufa/eml_id_randomforest/README.md

 # Identification of the Elevated Mixed Layer Using a Random Forest Classifier

-Authors: Margo Andrews, Mackenzie Garrett, and Caitlin Roufa
+Authors: Margo Andrews, Caitlin Roufa, and Mackenzie Garrett

 ## I. Introduction and Background